 - Advanced Diploma in Integrative Psychotherapy and Counselling (The Minster Centre)

-- Certificate in Supervision of Individuals and Groups (Centre for Supervision and Team Development)
+- Senior Practitioner Diploma in Supervision of Individuals and Groups (Centre for Supervision and Team Development)

 - UKCP Registered (United Kingdom Council for Psychotherapy)

 - Registered Member of BACP (British Association of Counsellors and Psychotherapists)

 - Diploma in Specific Learning Difficulties (Dyslexia)

 - Certificate in Coaching (AD/HD)

 - Bereavement counselling training and experience at a local hospice

 My interest in counselling and psychotherapy began many years ago through my private and work life experiences.
 My early working life was as an IT practitioner in the city, leading projects and managing teams.
 In working with many people, coupled with broader life within the community and within my family, I came to realise the need to understand individual personal experience and issues that so often underlie stresses, behaviours and confusions.

 Training as a counsellor and psychotherapist was a natural progression for me.